 What makes working with Music for Life special?

-Music for Life works in partnership with almost 100 independent music teachers who share a belief that more is achieved acting together than alone.
+Music for Life works in partnership with almost 100 self-employed, freelance music tutors who share a belief that more is achieved acting together than alone.
 Our work ethic is based on a collaborative partnership that is mutually supportive and respectful.

-The team of teachers we work with are (dare we say it?!) happy and engaged in their work as music teachers.
+The team we work with are happy and engaged in their work as freelance music tutors.
 This positive team spirit is very evident to schools and parents and has been picked up on by two independent professional reviews of our service.

 Contact us here and someone will get in touch.